I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_tdscdma_mrl_info.md

 The size, in bytes, used for <i>ProviderId</i>.

-`RSCP`

-The Received Signal Code Power of the serving cell.
-The range is -120 to -25, in units of 1dBm in Q8 L3 filtered.
+`LocationAreaCode`

+The Location Area Code (0-65535).
 Use 0xFFFFFFFF when this information is not available.

+`CellId`

+The Cell ID (0-268435455).
+Use 0xFFFFFFFF when this information is not available.

+`UARFCN`

+The UTRA Absolute Radio Frequency Channel Number for the serving cell (0-16383).
+Use 0xFFFFFFFF when this information is not available.

+`CellParameterId`

 `TimingAdvance`

 The Timing Advance (0-1023).
 This member is the same value for all timeslots.
 Use 0xFFFFFFFF when this information is not available.

-`UARFCN`

-The UTRA Absolute Radio Frequency Channel Number for the serving cell (0-16383).
+`RSCP`

+The Received Signal Code Power of the serving cell.
+The range is -120 to -25, in units of 1dBm in Q8 L3 filtered.
 Use 0xFFFFFFFF when this information is not available.

+`PathLoss`

+The path loss of the serving cell (46-158).
+Use 0xFFFFFFFF when this information is not available.

+`Data`

 ## Requirements